AliDoganKim/DGN.Encryption/README.md

 # DGN.Encryption

-Performs crypto operation using using the Rijndael.
+Performs crypto operation using the Rijndael.

 # Usage : <br>
-A ket consisting of 16 characters, it must be sent.
+A key consisting of 16 characters, it must be sent.
 Crypto operation can not be done without this key
 <br>
 <code>
 var crypto = new  DGN.Encryption.Cryptography.Crypto("Key").TryEncrypt("123456");